FirstLegoLeague/launcher/docs/userguide.md

 <img src="./images/scoring-tile.png" style="width:75%">

-- `Team number and name` - change the team to which this score is assigned
+- `Team number and name` - change the team to which this score is assigned.
-- `Round` - change the `round` to which this score is assigned
+- `Round` - change the `round` to which this score is assigned.
 - `Score` - change the `score` for this match.
 Note: if you do this, the score will no longer be the same as the accumulated score on the scoresheet.
-- `referee` and `table` - change the `referee` and `table`.
+- `referee` and `table` - change the `referee` name and `table`. scores entered by the `referee`.
-- `Edit scoresheet` - open the scoresheet for editing. `Scorekeepers` may use this to verify the scores entered by the `referee`.
-- `Publish / Unpublish` - publishing (`+`) a score causes it to appear in the `Scoreboard`.
-Unpublishing (`-`) causes the score not to appear in the `Scoreboard`.
-Note: The `-` symbol that means the score is published, `+` means it is unpublished.
+- `Public / Unpublic` - setting a score as `Public` causes it to appear on the `Scoreboard`.
+Setting it as `Unpublic` causes the score not to appear on the `Scoreboard`.
+Note that the default `Public` state of a new score is configured in the `Scoring` settings.
+- `No Show` sets the state of the match for a team as No Show.
+No Show teams are marked with a `-` on the `Scoreboard`.
+- `Edit scoresheet` - open the scoresheet for editing. `Scorekeepers` may use this to verify the missions complted by a team.
 - `Delete` - delete a score.
 You will be asked to confirm. **Note this is permanent and a deleted score cannot be recovered**.

 #### Duplicate scores

 <img src="./images/scoring-duplicate.png" style="width:75%">

-The `Show only duplicates` button is enabled when more than one score has been submitted for the same team and round.
+The `Show only duplicates` button is automatically enabled when more than one score is submitted for the same team and round.
 Clicking the button filters out all scores that are not duplicates.
-This gives the head referee or scorekeeper a way to easily check for duplicate scores, and to correct the error.
+This gives the head referee or scorekeeper a way to easily check for duplicate scores, in order to correct the error.

 #### Bad scores

-The `Show only bad scores` button is enabled when scores cannot be sent to the `Scoreboard`.
+The `Show only bad scores` button is enabled when scores cannot be sent to the `Scoreboard` because the information is incomplete.
 This might happen when entering match results on a iPad and the WiFi connection is interrupted.
 See [Communication status](#communication-status).

-Due to the interruption, the list of Rounds cannot be retrieved from the `Launcher` and the referee can choose to submit the score without the `Round`, thereby freeing up the iPad for the next match.
-On the head referee or scorekeeper [Scoring tile](#scoring-tile) this match's round will be shown as `Missing round`, and the `Show only bad scores` button will be enabled.
+Due to the interruption, the list of Rounds cannot be retrieved from the `Launcher`.
+The referee can choose to submit the score without the `Round`, thereby freeing up the iPad for the next match.
+On the [Scoring management view](#score-management) this match's round will be shown as `Missing round`, and the `Show only bad scores` button will be enabled.
 This will alert the head referee or scorekeeper to the fact that they need to fix the missing `Round`.

+### Ranks view

+TBD

 ## Scoreboard